elertan/DaVinciAuthServiceApis/Laravel/HowToInstall/readme.txt

 },
 (Don’t recreate the require key if it exists already, simply just add the lines inside)

+Run composer update to install the missing dependencies

 Now to use the api, use the following code as an example.

 web.php